Milad-Akarie/auto_route_library/auto_route/README.md

       );
     }
 ```
-but using global variable is not recommended and is considered a bad practice and most of the times you should use dependency injection instead.
+**Note:** using global variable is not recommended and is considered a bad practice and most of the times you should use dependency injection instead.

 Here's an example using `get_it` which is just a personal favorite, you can use any dependency injection package you like.